 If you are struggling with moderate psoriasis, consider purchasing OTC products or home remedies before heading straight to your dermatologist.
 Look for topical products that contain: salicylic acid, coal tar, or steroids as these ingredients directly target the scaly patches.
 Other natural ingredients that you can try as a topical treatment are: aloe vera, Epsom salts, jojoba oil, zinc pyrithione, and capsaicin.

-However, if you have been diagnosed with severe psoriasis, you should be seeking treatment from your dermatologist.
+However, if you have been diagnosed with severe psoriasis, you should be seeking treatment from your dermatologist or visit a pharmacy that specializes in psoriasis.
 The newest psoriasis treatment option is called biologics.
 Biologics are medicines made from living things.
 Doctors will inject the biologic into a patient’s bloodstream to block the part of the immune system that is responsible for the psoriasis.
 Other treatments that your dermatologist may recommend are: systemic treatments, light therapy, combination therapy, and prescription topical agents.